willklein/how-things-work-cascadiajs2018/README.md

 npm start
 ```

-Open a browser and hit [http://localhost:3000](http://localhost:3000), and you're ready to roll.
-Modify `index.mdx` to see changes, but the best part about MDX is that you can create your own React components and import them into the `index.mdx` file to seamlessly integrate with markdown!
+Open a browser and hit [http://localhost:3000](http://localhost:3000) to see the deck.

 ## Build & Deployment